Lexsi-Labs/TabTune/README.md

 \* PEFT is experimental for ContextTab, TabPFN and TabPFN-v2.6; `inference` is fully supported.
 † xRFM's `peft` is low-rank adaptation of the learned **M** matrix, not LoRA over linear layers.
 ‡ EXAONE's projections are raw `nn.Parameter` tensors applied through `F.linear`, so the LoRA injector wraps zero adapters and the run proceeds as a full fine-tune.
-‡‡ EXAONE's regression code path is complete and tested, but LG AI Research publishes no regression checkpoint — supply one via `model_params={'checkpoint_path': ...}`.

 ---